jeanvq/jeanvq/README.md

 ### 💡 About Me

-- 🌍 Based in 🇨🇦 Canada (but dreaming code in every timezone)
-- 🌱 Currently learning: JavaScript • Swift • HTML/CSS • Markdown 👨‍💻
-- 🔭 Building: Personal projects, portfolio websites, and exploring mind-powered interfaces 🤯
-- 🎯 Goal: Land a remote developer job and contribute to impactful, global projects
-- 🧠 Always curious, always learning
+🌍 Based in 🇨🇦 Canada (but dreaming code in every timezone) 🌱 Always learning something new — right now deep into JavaScript, Swift, and frontend magic ✨ 🔭 Building: Personal projects, portfolio websites, and exploring mind-powered interfaces 🤯 🎯 Goal: Land a remote developer job and contribute to impactful, global projects 🧠 Always curious, always learning

 ### 🧰 Tech Stack